cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 1. `wrangler.toml`: Your [Wrangler](/workers/wrangler/configuration/#sample-wranglertoml-configuration) configuration file.
 2. `index.js` (in `/src`): A minimal Hello World Worker written in JavaScript module syntax.
 Only generated if you indicate `y` to the question `Would you like to use git to manage this Worker? (y/n)` and `y` to the question `No package.json found.
 Would you like to create one? (y/n)`.
 3. `package.json`: A minimal Node dependencies configuration file.
 Only generated if indicated in `wrangler init` command.
 Only generated if indicated in `wrangler init` command.
-4. `package-lock.json`: Locks any associated dependencies at the version you installed Wrangler in and that prevents accidental dependency version updating.
+4. [`package-lock.json`](https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json): A file that locks any associated dependencies to a specific version and that prevents accidental dependency version updating.
 Only generated if indicated in `wrangler init` command.
 5. `tsconfig.json`: TypeScript configuration that includes [Workers types](https://www.npmjs.com/package/@cloudflare/workers-types).
 Only generated if indicated in `wrangler init` command.
-6. `/node_modules`:
+6. `/node_modules`: Refer to the [NPM documentation](https://docs.npmjs.com/cli/v9/configuring-npm/folders#node-modules) for more information.

 ---